 Solo travel may seem daunting at first.
-People fear solo dining, and worry about personal safety.
 Get some advice from an experienced solo traveller.

 Personal Safety Precautions for Solo Travel